OSCOSS/AR-Annotator/README.md

-# AR-Extractor
+# AR-AN
-AR stands for Article and Review information extractor, where the extracted data can be used in the form of RDF data and be queried.
+AR-AN stands for Article and Review Annotator.

-The related article is: "Sadeghi et al. Mining Peer-Review Comments in Semantically Annotated Articles."
+The related article is: "Sadeghi et al. Automatically Annotating Articles Towards Opening and Reusing Transparent Peer Reviews."

-The repositoy of AR-Extractor includes:
+The repositoy of AR-AN includes:
   The source code,
   Evaluation procedure,
   and a sample created article.